 Certain categories of green card applicants must, after their initial visa petition is approved, wait for their priority date to become current before continuing on with their application for a green card.
 It's a fancy way of saying that you must wait until your number comes up on a waiting list, owing to the fact that numerous immigrants are in line ahead of you, in a green card category that's subject to annual limits.
-(Not everyone faces numerical limits or a wait -- for example, green card applicants in the immediate relative category receive unlimited numbers of visas annually.)

 The people who will be given priority dates include those in the family-based or employment-based preference categories.
 The initial visa petition would have been filed by either their family member on Form I-130 ("Petition for Alien Relative"), or by an employer on Form I-140 ("Immigrant Petition for Alien Workers") following a successful application for labor certification.
 Certain highly qualified employees can self-file the Form I-140 petition.